-So if you want to learn all about how you can fake a FaceTime call, then this is for you.
+So if you want to learn all about how someone fakes a FaceTime call, then this is for you.
+Let’s get started!

 We’re actually going to put a nice big pause on explaining FaceTime spoofing.